NeonGeckoCom/neon-docs/docs/overview/faq.md

 In no particular order, here are the answers to some common questions and some common troubleshooting tasks:

-### My mark 2 device isn't responding to "hey Mycroft"
+### My Mark 2 device isn't responding to "Hey Mycroft"
 The default wake word for Neon releases is "Hey Neon".

 ### There is a problem with Neon after changing configuration